QualityWithMillan/qualitywithmillan.github.io/Co-Author-Instructions.md

     1. You can add a new category if none of thsese suits your work:  `blog` , `post`, `tutorial`, `adventure`, `travel` etc..
 1. You can put multiple `tags`to your post, ideally limit them from 3 to 5 for better reader experience.
     1. You can have a look at [all published tags here](https://qualitywithmillan.github.io/tags/)
 1. if you want to run locally follow instructions [here](https://mmistakes.github.io/minimal-mistakes/docs/docs-2-2/) or run `bundle install` followed by `bundle exec jekyll serve`.
+Some helpful troubleshooting below.
 1. Or simply run using docker
     1. Create a docker image names **qwm** : `docker build -t qwm .`
     1. run the local server `docker-compose up` or `docker run -p 4000:4000 -v "$PWD:/srv/jekyll" qwm jekyll serve --force_polling`